Identifiers in PDB

 - Numeric ID for the assemblies in the entry

-- 1- or 2-character chain ID for instances of entities
+- Chain ID for instances of entities - commonly 1- or 2-character alphanumeric

 These identifiers are used to specifically select, visualize, locate a specific instance of a ligand, amino acid in a protein chain in a particular PDB entry.
 Hence learning about them can help specifically locate, visualize, and analyze all or specific parts of PDB structures.

 The PDB archives the location (three-dimensional coordinates) of each atom in a structure.
 In order to explore the structure and analyze molecular interactions in atomic detail, the locations of each atom in the PDB must be uniquely assigned.
 Various identifiers are used to specifically indicate one atom or groups of atoms.
 These identifiers enable users to visually or programmatically select one or more atoms of interest in order to visualize the selected atoms, specifically represent them as ribbons, ball and stick, or spacefill, and/or analyze them (such as measuring distances, angles, and torsions).

 In addition, some IDs are also drawn from other data resources and are included either in the data files or in the RCSB archive for ease in connecting PDB data to related information (such as protein or nucleic acid sequences and EM maps).
 As a result, these IDs can be used for rapidly searching an archive for specific structures related to a topic of interest.

 Various types of identifiers used at different levels of organization in the PDB are used for query and browsing.
 Some of the key identifiers used for searching, cross-referencing with other data resources, and pin-pointing data fields at various organizational levels are described here with examples.
 Learn more about Organization of 3D Structures in the Protein Data Bank.